gregsaun/prusa_i3_bear_upgrade/optional_parts/lcd_cover/README.md

 # Compatibility

-The LCD cover is using special supports, you cannot reuse the old one.

 This LCD cover is compatible with all Bear Upgrade frames.
-It is also compatible with stock Prusa MK3(S) frame using [these special supports](/support_for_prusa_frame).
+It is also compatible with stock Prusa MK3(S) frame using [these special supports](./support_for_prusa_frame/).

+You cannot reuse old LCD supports (mounts) with this cover, you need to print those provided in the [printed parts](#printed-parts).

 ### Bill of Materials